-Daniel is a Post-Doctoral Fellow at the Institute for Politics and Strategy at Carnegie Mellon University.
-His research focuses on the dynamics of violent conflict, especially in the Middle East and wider Islamic world.
+Daniel is an Assistant Professor at the Institute for Politics and Strategy at Carnegie Mellon University.
+His research focuses on the dynamics of violent conflict, especially in the Middle East and the wider Islamic world.
 He is particularly interested in the psychological factors – including the biases and misperceptions – that drive conflicts, and how they can be mitigated or leveraged to promote peace.

-To date, his research is published or forthcoming in journals like International Organization, the Journal of Conflict Resolution, Security Studies, Political Research Quarterly, and Studies in Conflict and Terrorism.
-Before arriving at CMU, he received his Ph.D. in political science at the Ohio State University and his B.A. in political science at the University of Pennsylvania.
+To date, his research is published or forthcoming in International Organization, International Studies Quarterly (twice), the Journal of Conflict Resolution (twice), Security Studies, Political Research Quarterly, and Studies in Conflict and Terrorism.
+Before arriving at CMU, he received his PhD in political science at the Ohio State University and his BA in political science at the University of Pennsylvania.
 More detailed information is available on his website.

 Huang, Reyko, Daniel Silverman, and Benjamin Acosta.
 "Friends in the Profession: Rebel Leaders, International Social Networks, and External Support for Rebellion."
 International Studies Quarterly, Forthcoming.

 Silverman, Daniel, Daniel Kent, and Christopher Gelpi.
 "Putting Terror in its Place: An Experiment on Mitigating Fears of Terrorism Among the American Public."
 Journal of Conflict Resolution, Forthcoming.

 Silverman, Daniel, Karl Kaltenthaler, and Munqith Dagher.
 "Seeing Is Disbelieving: The Depths and Limits of Factual Misinformation in War."
 International Studies Quarterly.
 Link.

 Silverman, Daniel.
 “Too Late to Apologize?
 Collateral Damage, Post-Harm Compensation, and Insurgent Violence in Iraq.”
 International Organization 1-19.
 Link.